Add It To Italian Wedding Soup

 The natural sweetness of fruit pairs exceptionally well with the bitterness of escarole, simultaneously cutting down on sharp flavors while adding complexity to the overall dish.
 We’ve found that adding fruits to an escarole salad gets the job down quite well; try working with a mixture of crisp and soft fruits by combining apples, persimmons, and citrus.

 Greens don’t always have to be served raw.
 Due to the heartiness of escarole, it doesn’t wilt away the second it hits the flame.
 Toss your escarole on the grill for a few minutes and caramelize it to bring out deep, rich flavors.

 - Pro Tip: Make sure to turn it often to avoid premature burning.

-Add It To A Pizza
+Throw It on A Pizza